 For European citizens, traveling to Japan is relatively straightforward when it comes to administrative procedures.
 Simply having a passport allows you to automatically obtain a tourist visa valid for up to 90 days.
 This means you can visit Japan without going through complex processes.
 However, there are a few conditions to meet before your departure to ensure a smooth trip.

-Having a Valid Passport
+Having a valid passport

 If you already have a passport, the Japanese embassy states that it must be valid for the entire duration of your stay.